Shabana-abs/s3-lifecycle-guardrails/.github/pull_request_template.md

 - [ ] Determine appropriate `noncurrent_expiration_days` value (30, 60, 90 days?)
 - [ ] Identify any buckets that should be excluded
 - [ ] Approve implementation approach
+- [ ] **Changes will not be applied org-wide without Cloud review and explicit bucket-level approval**

 ### Phase 3: Implementation (After Approval)
 - [ ] Run analysis script to identify buckets needing changes